Best smart speakers of 2020: Google Nest Mini, Amazon Echo Dot, and Apple HomePod compared

 Regularly updated with new products as we review them.

-Discuss: Best smart speakers of 2020: Google Nest Mini, Amazon Echo Dot, and Apple HomePod compared
+Discuss: Best smart speakers of 2020: Google Nest Mini, Amazon Echo, and Apple HomePod compared

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.